dns accountants

 You might be subject to an interest charge if you’ve paid your land transaction late.
 This is added to the purchase price and will vary depending on the time since payment was due.
 If you believe this interest charge is incorrect or excessive, contact your local tax office for more information on how to appeal.

-Sending an online return to HMRC
+Sending an online SDLT return to HMRC

-How to send paper returns to HMRC?
+How to send paper stamp duty land tax return to HMRC?

 When selling land or property, it’s important to send paper returns to HMRC as soon as possible.
 To do so, you must complete Form SDLT-1 and stamp it before sending it to HMRC.
 Keep a copy of the form for your records, and make sure to mail it along with all the required documentation using the appropriate postage metre type (registered or unregistered).
 Once the returns have been received and processed, you’ll be able to claim any tax due on the transaction.